joverbey/WebCode/README.md

 ## High Priority
 * Put compilations and runs in a queue since we only have one PGCC license and one GPU, and we don't want jobs affecting each other's runtimes
 * Allow the user to view (or revert to?) a previous version of the code
+* We might have the user's code output a SVG image (we can use a fixed filename, like output.svg) -- if the code outputs this file, display the image along with the output
+* For OpenACC projects, provide an option to compile and run /without/ OpenACC enabled (i.e., without -ta=nvidia)

 ## Low Priority
 * Allow the user to view an older version of the code (from previous compile)